Running SSH Terminal

 - Deployment server: select this option to have the commands in the SSH Terminal executed on the local or remote Web server accessible through one of the server access configurations.
 From the drop-down list, choose the server access configuration that specifies the destination environment and the settings to establish connection to it.

-Select server on every run: if this option is selected, you will have to choose the desired server access configuration from the pop-up window, every time you choose on the main menu.
+Select server on every run: if this option is selected, you will have to choose the desired server access configuration from the popup, every time you choose on the main menu.

 If the desired server access configuration does not appear in the drop-down list, click the link Configure Servers, and define one in the Deployment page.
 For details, see the Configuring Synchronization with a Remote Host section.